WarriorLight27/FMS-Financial-Management-System/FMS-Financial Management System/README.md

 ## Project Description:

-    The Expense Management System is a web-based application designed to assist users in tracking and managing their daily expenses.
+    The FMS-Financial Management System is a web-based application designed to assist users in tracking and managing their daily expenses.
 This system is built using the MERN stack (MongoDB, Express.js, React.js, and Node.js) to create a scalable, responsive, and user-friendly application.

 ## Objectives: